 If you have more questions, visit our FAQ page.

-CommonWell Health Alliance was the first vendor-led, health IT interoperability initiative of its kind.
-CommonWell members build the capability to exchange health data into their software, enabling health care practitioners to work within their existing workflow.
+CommonWell Health Alliance was one of the first vendor-led, health IT interoperability initiatives of its kind.
+CommonWell members build the capability to exchange health data into their software, which enables health care practitioners to work within their existing workflows.

 From a solution-specific perspective, CommonWell services focus on solving the foundational needs of record location, patient record matching and linking, as well as federated query of data at national scale.
 CommonWell services collectively allow individuals and caregivers to find and access records associated with a patient regardless of where the care was delivered.

-No single vendor can solve industry-wide interoperability on its own, which is why CommonWell relies on its diverse membership across the care continuum to improve cross-vendor interoperability nationwide.
+No single vendor can solve industry-wide interoperability on its own, which is why CommonWell relies on its diverse membership to improve interoperability nationwide.

 Currently, CommonWell facilitates the exchange of structured chart and encounter data, formatted as Consolidated-Clinical Document Architecture (CCDA) documents.
 CommonWell also enables the sharing of clinical narratives and notes.
 Other types of health data (e.g., Advanced Directives) are expected to be shared over time.

-No. Neither CommonWell nor its service provider is allowed to sell data that is transmitted with the CommonWell services.
+No. Neither CommonWell nor its service provider are allowed to sell data that is transmitted with the CommonWell services.